SuperIlu/DOStodon/README.md

 # Changelog
 ## 14. jan 2023
 - Profile view now shows the header image as well
+- You can toot to the profile owner now by pressing `T`
+- DOStodon now returns to the calling screen after replying to a toot
+- CTRL-P in the editor lets you search for an account
+- Added "reply" marker `<`
+- Improved thread view and search dialog

 ## 13. jan 2023
 - Implemented indentation and lines for toot context view (threads)